PayRpc/PayRox-Go-Beyond/HONEST_TECHNICAL_BENEFITS_REPORT.md

 **Bottom Line**: PayRox delivers on its core promises around deterministic deployment, modular architecture, and upgrade management.
-The cross-chain universal addressing claim was oversold, but the actual capabilities combined with comprehensive developer tools make it a compelling enterprise solution.
+The cross-chain universal addressing claim was oversold, but the actual capabilities combined with comprehensive developer tools and security protections make it a solid enterprise solution for complex blockchain applications that need scale and safety.

 ---